-Josephine is recognised by Legal 500 Caribbean as a ‘Rising Star’ in the tier 1 Corporate and Commercial category.
-She is also ranked as a ´notable practitioner´ by IFLR1000 and recognised in Bermuda:Re+ILS as a ‘Rising Star’ for 2019, which features highly regarded professionals in Bermuda under the age of 35.
+Josephine is recognised by Legal 500 Caribbean as a ‘Rising Star’ in the Corporate and Commercial category and recommended in the Insurance/Reinsurance category.
+She is also ranked as a ´Notable Practitioner´ by IFLR1000 and recognised in Bermuda:Re+ILS as a ‘Rising Star’ for 2019, which features highly regarded professionals in Bermuda under the age of 35.

 Josephine also provides commentary to local media on various subjects.

 Recent examples include:

 - BMA forms view on cannabis related risk – The Royal Gazette, Legally Speaking – December 2019